mrsarm/log4jwebtracker/README.md

-Requeriments
+Requirements
 ------------

 * Java 1.4+
-* Servlet container 2.3+ (like Tomcat 4.1 or higher, or WebSphere 5.0+, etc.)
+* Servlet container 2.3+ (like Apache Tomcat 4.1 or higher, or WebSphere 5.0+, etc.)

 Dependencies